Sable Chief

 Initially, Sable Chief was on display in the office of Sir Edgar Rennie Bowring (1858–1943), the first High Commissioner of Newfoundland to the United Kingdom (London, England).
 When The High Commission was abolished in 1934 after Newfoundland began self-government and its dominion status was suspended, the mascot was shipped to the Great War Veterans Association of Newfoundland.
 After Confederation, it was placed on display in the Canadian Legion Club where veterans were permitted to pet its head and coat.
 For decades, Sable Chief was posed in military-related photographs.

+His legend continued to resonate with Newfoundlanders over time.
+A London Times photograph of Sable Chief inspired the production of souvenir ornaments by a disabled veteran in 1950.

-In Sept 1964, on the 50th Anniversary of the departure from St. John's of the first contingent of Royal Newfoundland Regiment, Sable Chief was placed on a carpeted platform in the observatory of the Confederation Building (St. John’s, NL) as part of the WW1 collection for the opening of the military museum, officiated by Mary, Princess Royal and Countess of Harewood.
+In Sept 1964, on the 50th Anniversary of the departure from St. John's of the first contingent of Royal Newfoundland Regiment, Sable Chief was placed on a carpeted platform in the observatory of the Confederation Building (St. John's, NL) as part of the WW1 collection for the opening of the military museum, officiated by Mary, Princess Royal and Countess of Harewood.
 Over time, the condition of his pelt deteriorated and he was moved to a storage facility.